isc-projects/bind9/README.md

   statements allow updating of subdomains based on a Kerberos or Active Directory machine principal.

+#### BIND 9.12.3-P1

+BIND 9.12.3-P1 addresses a potentially serious flaw which could cause faulty NSEC3 chains to be regenerated after a change to the DNSSEC signing key of a zone.

 ### <a name="build"/> Building BIND

 BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX